DataDog/documentation/content/account_management/multi_account.md

 {{< img src="account_management/multi_account/guides-multacct-createorg.png" alt="Create Org" responsive="true" popup="true">}}

-A new trial account will be created.
+A new trial account is created.
 If you wish to add this account to your existing billing settings, contact your sales representative.

 ### Leave an Organization